goonstation/api/README.md

 The above will initialize the database, guide you through creating a user, and then guide you through creating an API token.

-If you have the Thunder Client VSCode extension installed, it should pre-populate a collection with test requests for every API route.
-You will need to enter your API token into the auth settings for the collection in order to run them.

 ### Limitations

 There are some external services that the API relies on that are not yet public/integrated.
 As such, the following features are unavailable during development: